 If it has a border or decorative elements, go over them with the iron to ensure they are firmly in place by pressing for an additional 10-15 seconds.

 Finally, turn it off and remove it from the surface.
 Let it cool for a few minutes before handling the fabric.
 If desired, you can also use a hot glue gun to secure it in place further.
 Often, this is a great way to add a little extra flair to your outfit.
-If you want custom iron on patches for your shirt, so you can visit here.

 The best temperature to set depends on the type of fabric it is made from.
 For instance, most cotton fabrics require a medium-high setting, while synthetic fabrics or those with delicate details may require a lower heat setting.
 Similarly, the iron on patch temperature for an iron on patches sweatshirt will be different.
 Refer to the fabric care label for instructions.